caryoscelus/heavy-bright-sun-wip/chapters/007-chapter-seventh.md

 — Lets discuss that inside though, shall we?

-After being so long out in the cold, it felt pleasantly warm, but also somewhat stuffy inside.
+After being so long out in the cold, house felt pleasantly warm, but also somewhat stuffy inside.
 We quickly walked through the corridor, which i haven't really noticed before and then up the steep wooden stairs.

 — So you're leaving? — only after we walked through the main room, still full of partying people, into the small room where i woke up, did Sasha ask.